-B Subject-specific/professional skills

-1 have developed the practical and field which are an essential attribute of a marine biologist

-Practical and field skills are primarily evaluated by assessed written reports and research project reports.

-C Cognitive skills

-1 can demonstrate academic rigour and the ability to propose, test and challenge hypotheses The various research exercises and in particular the field course and honours research projects are the primary assessments for the evaluation of research designs, and the ability to apply academic rigour to the evaluation of results.
+B skills 1 Subject-specific/professional have developed the practical and field which are an essential attribute of a marine biologist Practical and field skills are primarily evaluated by assessed written reports and research project reports.
+C 1 Cognitive skills can demonstrate academic rigour and the ability to propose, test and challenge hypotheses The various research exercises and in particular the field course and honours research projects are the primary assessments for the evaluation of research designs, and the ability to apply academic rigour to the evaluation of results.
 D Key (transferable) skills

-- are aware of their responsibility to society and the environment, including their potential influence in society - are motivated people, able to build on the learning experiences of the degree programme and the range of learning experiences and initial qualifications they had on entry - 3 are capable of obtaining and developing careers in a wide range of work environments
+D Rey (transferable) skins 1 are aware of their responsibility to society and the environment, including their potential influence in society D1 is assessed by unseen written examination in that the MSM395 General Paper in Marine Biology includes broad ranging questions that cover the societal 2 are motivated people, able to build on the learning experiences of the degree programme and the range of learning experiences and initial qualifications they had on entry role and application of marine science.
+The other skills are not assessed.
+3 are capable of obtaining and developing careers in a wide range of work environments